parrais/cloud-devops/app-deployment/day-2/README.md

 ## App deployment manual steps

+Before you run these commands you must:

+- Create an EC2 instance
+  - It must have an SG that has ports 22, 80 and 3000 open
+- Copy the app code as a zip to your EC2 instance, using SCP
+  - example: `scp -i ~/.ssh/se-luke-key-pair.pem "nodejs20-se-test-app-2025.zip" ubuntu@34.244.245.244:~`

+If the above has been done, follow the following guide:

 1. `sudo apt update -y`
    - This downloads newest versions of packages
 2. `sudo apt upgrade -y`